Estella

 Estella demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Estella is notably higher than regional averages.
-Among residents aged 15 and above, 30.8% have university qualifications, compared to 18.7% in the SA4 region and 20.4% in the SA3 area.
-Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 35.1% of residents holding such qualifications – advanced diplomas at 9.7% and certificates at 25.4%.
+Educational attainment in Estella is significantly higher than broader benchmarks.
+Among residents aged 15+, 30.8% hold university qualifications, compared to 18.7% in the SA4 region and 20.4% in the SA3 area.
+Bachelor degrees are the most common at 20.9%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.2%).
+Vocational credentials are also prominent, with 35.1% of residents aged 15+ holding them.

 Frequently Asked Questions - Education